“If You See Something, Say Something” Campaign

 Always secure you doors, even if you’re only gone for a few minutes.

 To report a medical emergency or if you require medical care, contact Security by dialing 336-841-9111 or x9111 from a campus phone.
-All Security Officers are trained to provide basic medical care and are AED certified.
+All Security Officers are trained to provide basic medical care and are CPR and AED certified.
 To learn more about how to respond to a medical emergency, click on the following links:

 All Security vehicles and welcome centers are equipped with first aid kits, and all Security vehicles have an AED on-board.
 High Point University is an AED-ready campus, with 30 AEDs strategically located throughout campus.